ibm-cloud-docs/codeengine/cmd_defs.md

 `--argument`, `--arg`, `-a`
 :   Set arguments for runs of the job.
 Specify one argument per `--argument` option; for example, `-a argA -a argB`.
 This value is *optional*.

-`--array-indices`, `--ai`
+`--array-indexes`, `--array-indices`, `--ai`
-:   Specifies the array indices that are used for runs of the job.
-Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `0,3,6,9` or `1-5,7-8,10`.
-The maximum is `999999`.
-This option can only be specified if the `--array-size` option is not specified.
+:   Specifies the array indexes that are used for runs of the job, for example `0,3,6,9`, `1-5,7-8,10`.
+The result set of indexes is limited to 1000 entries.
+This option can only be specified if `array-size` is not specified.
 This value is *optional*.
 The default value is `0`.

 `--array-size`, `--as`, `--instances`, `--is`
 :   Specifies the number of instances that are used for runs of the job.
-When you use this option, the system converts to array indices.
-For example, if you specify `instances` of `5`, the system converts to `array-indices` of `0 - 4`.
-This option can only be specified if the `--array-indices` option is not specified.
+When you use this option, the system converts to array indexes.
+For example, if you specify `instances` of `5`, the system converts to `array-indexes` of `0 - 4`.
+This option can only be specified if the `--array-indexes` option is not specified.
 This value is *optional*.
 The default value is `1`.

 `--build-commit`, `--commit`, `--bcm`, `--cm`, `--revision` :   The commit, tag, or branch in the source repository to pull.
 The build commit option is allowed only if the `--build-source` option is set to the URL of a Git repository.
 This value is *optional*.